 - Thermal management systems to carry heat away from cells via air or liquid cooling

 The widespread use of lithium-ion batteries in EV’s is indicative of the effectiveness of these protection systems.
-In stationary applications, where temperatures are less variable, the likelihood of thermal runaway is reduced even further.
+In stationary applications, where temperatures are lower and more stable, the likelihood of thermal runaway is reduced even further.

 Lifetime & Depth-of-Discharge

 There are many factors to consider when comparing the cost of lead-acid and lithium-ion batteries.
-A simple comparison of cost per unit of capacity (ie. $/kWh) is not sufficient to make the best decision, not least because the kWh’s stored in a battery depends on the rate at which you discharge it, or that this capacity will fade at different rates for different batteries at different temperatures.
+A simple comparison of the $/kWh is not sufficient to make the best decision, not least because the kWh stored in a battery depends on the rate at which you intend to charge/discharge it, or that this kWh capacity will fade at different rates for different batteries.
 The overall efficiency must also be factored in, and then the value of partial SOC operation must be considered.

-As the required charge/discharge rate increases, the capital costs of lead-acid batteries (on a $/kWh basis) increase, and hence the economics begin to favour lithium-ion chemistries.
-Similarly, in heavy-cycling applications, the slower capacity fade and higher efficiency of lithium-ion cells may offset the increased capital cost to the point that the total levelised cost is lower with a lithium-ion solution than a lead-acid solution.
+As the required charge/discharge rate increases, the capital costs of lead-acid batteries (on a $/kWh basis) increase, and the economics begin to favour lithium-ion chemistries.

-Assessment of the total cost of ownership must take all these factors into account, alongside project constraints (ie. space and weight limits, serviceability etc.) and financial parameters (debt-to-equity, cost of debt, terms of debt, cost of equity, tax, etc.).
+An assessment of the lifetime cost of ownership must take these factors into account, alongside project constraints such as space and weight limits, serviceability, power access etc.

 Currently, manufacturers’ data sheets provide most of the available information, which is derived only from laboratory testing.
-ITP’s Lithium-Ion Battery Trial is one attempt to scrutinise manufacturers’ claims and understand how this new technology performs in real-world conditions.
+ITP’s Lithium-Ion Battery Trial is one attempt to scrutinise manufacturers’ claims and understand how this new technology will perform in real-world conditions.